remypaak/Paakaboo/README.md

 To delve deeper into AWS, I structured the infrastructure using several AWS services:
 - **Frontend**: The Angular application is hosted as static files in an S3 bucket.
 CloudFront, a popular CDN, serves these files, providing HTTPS support and caching for improved performance.
 Route 53 manages DNS, routing traffic to the appropriate resources.
 - **Backend**: The backend runs in Docker containers orchestrated by ECS.
 Using **Fargate**, a serverless compute engine, eliminates the need to manage EC2 instances.
 The **Application Load Balancer (ALB)** distributes incoming API requests to the ECS containers.
 The database is hosted on an **RDS instance** running MySQL.

+### CICD
+To ensure seamless and automated deployment, I used **GitHub Actions** as the CI/CD tool.
+Whenever code is pushed to the main repository, GitHub Actions automatically deploys the frontend and backend to AWS.
+This ensures that any new changes are promptly reflected in the live environment without manual intervention.

 ## Conclusion
 **Paakaboo** combines various technologies and services to provide a robust, scalable, and secure platform for weekly photo challenges.
 This project has been a great learning experience, allowing me to explore Angular, .NET Core, AWS services, and container orchestration with ECS.